Car makers near CO2 cliff-edge in electrification race

 For years, image-conscious mass automakers have placed electrified models at the center of their show stands but near the margins of their commercial offerings.
 Only now will they be forced to sell them in large numbers, challenging profitability.

 To meet the targets, sales of electric cars would need to triple to 6% of the market by 2021, and rechargeable hybrids surge fivefold to a 5% market share, German engineering firm FEV Consulting estimates.
-In the first half of 2019, combined sales of plug-in cars rose 35% year-on-year.

 Fines of 95 euros ($105) per car, per excess gram of CO2 quickly add up to hundreds of millions of euros.

-“Market acceptance of a lot of this tech and exactly what people are willing to pay remains very, very unclear,” said Max Warburton, an analyst at brokerage Sanford C. Bernstein.

-“It’s going to require the industry to force quite a lot of cars into the market,” he said in a recent note, predicting that car makers will lean on heavily discounted sales to fleet customers and even their own employees.
+“Market acceptance of a lot of this tech and exactly what people are willing to pay remains very, very unclear,” said Max Warburton, an analyst at brokerage Sanford C. Bernstein, who predicts that car makers will lean on heavily discounted sales to fleet customers and even their own employees.

 Rather than incur fines that could total 25 billion euros in 2021 if current lineups were left unchanged, car makers are engaged in a huge product overhaul likely to wipe more than half that amount from combined profits, Bernstein projects.